reslp/smsi-funannotate/README.md

 First make sure that your data.csv file is set up correctly.
 Review the provided example.

-Make sure to configure the cluster parameters currectly (max_walltime, qos, etc.).
+Make sure to configure the cluster parameters correctly (max_walltime, qos, etc.).
 This can be very different from the example provided in the data directory.

 Get a personalized GenBank template [https://submit.ncbi.nlm.nih.gov/genbank/template/submission/](https://submit.ncbi.nlm.nih.gov/genbank/template/submission/) and place it in data/genbank_template.txt.